-Benches:

-Benches are the most common seating option in landscaping.
+Benches: Benches are the most common seating option in landscaping.
 Options for benches with or without a back panel are available.
 Consider which will work best for your space.
 Keep in mind that backless benches allow users to face either direction, while benches with backs may be more comfortable for users.
 Options for metal or wood benches are available.
 They should be new, commercial grade, and from a reputable supplier.

-Stone Seating:

-Boulders are an informal option, which can serve the purpose of both seating, and defining the edge of amenity spaces.
+Stone Seating: Boulders are an informal option, which can serve the purpose of both seating, and defining the edge of amenity spaces.
 For example, boulders placed around the edges of play areas help to contain the safety surfacing material, and separate it from the adjacent surfacing.
 Stone seating offers a pleasing natural aesthetic, although it may not be as comfortable as wood benches for users to sit on for extended periods of time.
 Boulders should have flat tops with all sharp edges removed.
 If stones are placed side-by-side, the sides should be saw-cut for a tight fit.
 Gaps between stones should be a maximum of 25mm (1") to avoid safety concerns.

-Log Seating:
+Install stones/rocks away from other structures or play areas.
+Ensure only stable and igneous rocks are used if possible, avoid calciferous rocks as they chip and can have sharp edges.

-Similarly to stone seating, log seating can act as both seating and an edge for amenity spaces.
+Log Seating: Similarly to stone seating, log seating can act as both seating and an edge for amenity spaces.
 Log seating can be more comfortable for users than stone; however it can be slippery when wet, especially if the seat top is not flat.
 Log seating should be made of healthy hardwood with the bark removed.
 Wood collected from dead trees is not acceptable, as it may have internal rot.
 Rough edges of logs should be well-sanded with sharp edges removed.

-If your school is considering the installation of a Buddy Bench, please contact Purchasing for approved pricing and specifications.
+If your school is considering the installation of a Buddy Bench, please contact Purchasing.